 The International Dyslexia Association, Rocky Mountain Branch is a 501(c)(3) nonprofit, scientific and educational organization dedicated to the study and treatment of dyslexia, as well as other related language-based learning differences.
 Through our seminars, conferences, and workshops, this branch focuses on standards and practices for service providers, in addition to advocacy, family support, referral services, and community resources.
 Membership dues, private donations, and other development and training efforts fund the Rocky Mountain Branch.
 IDA receives no government funding.

-We serve families and professionals in Colorado and Wyoming.
+We serve families, individuals and professionals in Colorado, Utah and Wyoming.
 Many of our 350+ members include educators, psychologists, physicians, individuals with dyslexia, and parents who have dealt with learning disability issues.
 Please join us!

 2016-2017 RMB Board Members